mobilecoinfoundation/mcips/text/0037-minting.md

 * The destination's public subaddress view key
 * The destination's public subaddress spend key
 * the Ed25519 multisig signature set, including the total _M_ signatures required for the _M-of-N_ threshold, specified by the `MintConfigTx` previously accepted and written to the blockchain
-* Nonce: random value to protect against replay attacks
+* Nonce: random value to protect against replay attacks (which can also be used as an external unique identifier for the `MintTx`)
 * Tombstone block: block index after which this transaction will be discarded by consensus, to prevent the transaction from being nominated indefinitely

 When submitting a `MintTx`, we include a random nonce to protect against replay attacks, and a tombstone block to prevent the transaction from being nominated indefinitely, and these are committed to the chain.

-The block, and the latest `MintConfigTx`, ensure that the blockchain is therefore a self-contained document that can be audited to confirm that the minting was sound.
+Since the blockchain contains all `MintTx`s, as well as `MintConfigTx`s that were accepted by consensus.
+It is therefore a self-contained document that can be audited to confirm that the minting was sound.
 In addition, minting is immune to replay attacks, meaning the same transaction cannot be submitted multiple times.

 ### Privacy Properties of Minted Transaction Outputs